keeprefrigerated95/-minecraftAutoFarm/README.txt

 sneakTime: The time in milliseconds that it takes for your character to move one block while crouching, aka sneaking.
 If ommitted defaults to 772. *see note below

 walkTime: The time in milliseconds that it takes for your character to move one block while walking.
 If ommitted defaults to 231. *see note below

+startHour and startMinute: the start time (military time) that you want the script to start at.
+If left blank, it will default to starting immediately after you press the start button on the welcome window

 windowName: The name of the Minecraft window.
 This can usually be found in the title bar of the window (ie. Minecraft 1.21.1 - Singleplayer).
 If omitted, the program will search for an open window with "Minecraft" at the beginning of the title.